conroy9068/project-1-trave-website/README.md

  # Trave Innovations Website

-This website is for companies in the construction industry looking to digitize and transform the way they manage their projects and finances.
+Trave is the bridge between technology and construction for companies who want to transform the way they manage their projects and finances.